lbo462/course-notes/arm/arm.md

 ## Random access

 There exists specific resources blocks to handle certain functions, such as the *random access*.
 The random access channel is called by any incoming user on the RAN.

+> Note that the random access channel is the one where any incoming user writes.
+> The risk of collision is high, but in life, you only get what you deserve.

 When a new user connects to an antenna, it sends a random access preamble containing a random number.
 The RAN answers with a **RAR** (*Random Access Response*).